 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

-Just as with artificial knee and hip replacements, ankle replacements may have issues arise even years after the initial surgery because there are moving, artificial parts.
+Just as with artificial knee and hip replacements, ankle replacements may have problems that happen even years after the initial surgery because there are moving, artificial parts.
 These issues may require additional surgery and include infection or loosening/wear

 of the artificial parts.